Wang-Lin-boop/Ouroboros/README.md

 * The Ouroboros framework can **accommodate other molecular representation learning strategies (chemicals vs multi-omics, phenotype)** to hold more information in the encoding space.
 * Predictive models of protein-ligand recognition, durg-target affinity or other chemical propteries trained using Ouroboros will be promising for target-based molecule generation.

-## 😫 Limitations

-* Ouroboro is not a model trained on a large-scale dataset, and you can expect **scaling up** to improve its performance.
-* Reconstruction of the 1D Vector to a chemical structure is challenging and **100% reconstruction** has not yet been achieved.

 ## 📕 Installation

 To set up the Ouroboros model, we recommend using conda for Python environment configuration.
 If you encounter any problems with the installation, please feel free to post an issue or discussion it.

 <details>
-<summary>Environment Setup</summary>
+<summary>(←🖱️) Environment Setup</summary>
 <br>

 > Installing MiniConda (skip if conda was installed)